aidi-zhang/aidi-zhang.github.io/_posts/2023-08-18-guangzhou.md

     </div>
 </div>

-Visiting 永庆坊 (Yongqing Fang), an authentic street of traditional Cantonese architectures.
+Visiting 永庆坊 (Yongqing Fang), an authentic street of traditional Cantonese architecture.
 This area has been transformed to serve as a vibrant showcase of diverse Cantonese culture.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">